ehcloninger/my72mgb/_posts/2021-05-26-bmiht-certificates.md

     title: ""
 ---

-Back in April, I ordered the "official" documentation for Pearline.
-The certificates arrived today.
+On April 23, I ordered copies of the "official" documentation for Pearline.
+I got the shipping notice on May 14.
+The certificates arrived today via international post from the UK.

 <!--more-->